musella/musella.github.io/_posts/2018-11-27-poincare-embedding-amazon.markdown

 {% endhighlight %}

 And here are the distributions of these metrics.
-We observe that "regular" communities have sizes of the order of 0.5, but that there is a long tail in the distribution.
-Such long tails are due to communities that are located closer to the manifold centre, i.e. those that live higher in the hierarchy.
+We observe that "standard" communities have **diameters** of the order of **0.5**, but that there is a **long tail** in the distribution.
+Such long tails are due to communities that are **located** closer to the **manifold centre**, i.e. those that live higher in the hierarchy.
 A similar picture can be obseerved looking at the aspect ratio.

 {: style="text-align:center"}